catwhisperingninja/vm-conversion-tools/README.md

-# VMWare Conversion Tools
+# VMware Conversion Tools
 Offering VMWare refugees conversion to nearly all formats, with now-offline but required utilities included.
 This is offered as a public service.
 No responsibility will be taken if conversion does not go according to plan.
-This repo focuses on converting VMware .vmdk files to .vhdx for use in Hyper-V, but ovftool can convert to/from many VM types.
+This repo focuses on converting VMware .vmdk files to .vhdx for use in Hyper-V, but ovftool can convert to/from many VM types, such as VirtualBox.

 A Windows 10/11/Server environment is needed to run the `mvmc` and `dsfok` utilities.
 Qemu is also a great option for both [Linux](https://www.qemu.org/docs/master/about/build-platforms.html) and [Windows](https://cloudbase.it/qemu-img-windows).